Practice Development for Medical Expert Witnesses

 Conceptually and visually, Law and Medicine intersect nicely in this logo

-I would make aesthetic changes but that’s must me.
+I would make aesthetic changes but that’s just me.
 I do have a personal dislike for the overuse of a gavel as a default for “law” or a cross as a default for “medicine.”
 Still, it does the trick.

 A logomaker service advises this is a "healthcare logo."
 That's why logomaker sites are dangerous.
 They think you are a plant.